peterjwest/stratlan-scheduler/README.md

 - Score log
   - Pagination
   - Search by user
-- Points for basic stuff:
-  - Logging in Discord
-  - Logging in with Steam
-  - Playing a game
 - QR code setup
   - Set event optional
   - Assign points